TMARTELL383/ChessGame/README.md

 less than or equal to one.

 More methods might come up later when I start adding more stuff, but this is it for now.
+For the future, I'd like to make the A.I. more intelligent like checking 1-2 moves ahead and basing its moves off that.